What is the difference between a `Map` object and a plain object in JavaScript?

 Notes

-Map objects cannot be serialized to be sent in HTTP requests, but libraries like superjson allowing them to be serialized and deserialized.
+Map objects cannot be serialized to be sent in HTTP requests, but libraries like superjson allow them to be serialized and deserialized.